HPInc/printos-siteflow-api-samples/python/README.md

 Run on the command line using ```python siteflow_api.py```

-Before you can run the code, you need to provide the Key/Secret (Line 10/11).
+Before you can run the code, you need to provide the Key/Secret.
 There are two baseUrls provided.
 Uncomment the one that your Key/Secret was created/provided in.

 The initial functions will validate the premade order.
 The premade order structure follows the structure documented [here] (https://developers.hp.com/printos/doc/order-json-structure)